mehmetkut/mehmetkut.github.io/_posts/2017-06-05-sql-azure-crud-operations-with-azure-functions-en.md

 ---

 In this article I will show you how to do database operations with **Azure Function**.
-Our DB will be Azure SQLDB

 ### Scenario